 email@example.com, +47 95181716

-Researchers interested in cultural policy phenomena are also invited to propose sessions for the Finnish Conference on Cultural Policy Research, which will be organized on 8-9 November 2018 in Turku, with the theme ‘Art, culture and inequality’.
-The call for sessions is open until 17 August 2018.
-For more information, see: https://kulttuuripolitiikantutkimus.fi/call-sessions-propose-session-finnish-conference-cultural-policy-research-november-2018/ .
+Researchers interested in cultural policy phenomena are also invited to attend the Finnish Conference on Cultural Policy Research, which will be organized on 8-9 November 2018 in Turku, with the theme ‘Art, culture and inequality’.
+For more information, see: https://kulttuuripolitiikantutkimus.fi/ .